 - Put them in the spotlight.
-Feature your loyal customers in your case studies, get their testimonials or reviews.
-Such an act will make them feel appreciated.
+Feature your loyal customers in your business case studies, get their testimonials or reviews.
 If you run a B2B business, such exposure will help your customers reach a wider audience with their brand.
 And you will build your brand credibility.
 It’s a win-win situation.

 - Learn from their success.
 Connect with your customers and learn how your product helped them become successful.
 Use their experiences and try to replicate the same for all your other customers.

 - Give them something in return.
-Not every loyal customer will be willing to refer you just like that.
+Not every loyal customer will be willing to make a referral just like that.
 But you can encourage them to do so with some incentives.

 No customer is the same.
-That goes without saying.
-They differ on many levels.
+This goes without saying.
 But identifying and getting to know them will help you convert and keep them happy.

 It is unlikely you’ll meet customers who perfectly fit a single type of customer.
 Most of them will be a mix of different types.

-Here’s a quick roundup of things remember about types of customers:
+Here’s a quick roundup of things to remember about types of customers:

-- Each customer who lands on your website or in your store has their own needs and goals.
-Discover them and tailor your communication and support to win the customers’ hearts.
+- Each customer who lands on your website or in your store has their own needs and goals

 - You can tailor your communication and support to turn all types of customers into loyal ones